-My name is Peter Johnson, and I am an assistant professor in the Department of Geography and Environmental Management at the University of Waterloo.
+My name is Peter Johnson, and I am an associate professor in the Department of Geography and Environmental Management at the University of Waterloo.
 My research seeks to understand how governments, citizens, and private companies share information through geospatial technology, including open data, the geoweb, social media, mobile devices, and the process of crowdsourcing.

 I am always looking for motivated students interested in a variety of geospatial technology projects to join my team.
 If you are interested in working with me, please read this information first.